 New laws for takeaway liquor sales

-It is against the law to serve anyone who doesn’t have a lawful place to consume alcohol.
+It is a breach of liquor licence conditions for a licensee to sell takeaway liquor to a customer who doesn’t have a lawful place to consume alcohol.

 Lawful locations include your local home address as shown on your driver’s licence, household bills, rental agreements or a booking confirmation for local accommodation.

-If you are unable to provide this information your transaction will be refused.
+If you are unable to provide this information to a licensee your transaction will be refused.

 Example: A customer produces a form of identification indicating that they reside in the Katherine region at a bottle shop in Greater Darwin.
-Unless you can satisfy the licensee that you have a lawful place in Greater Darwin region at which to consume the alcohol, the transaction will be refused.
+Unless you can satisfy the licensee that you have a lawful place in Greater Darwin region at which to consume the alcohol, or that you are returning to your residence in Katherine, the transaction will be refused.

 Share this page: